 When to Go

-What to Do
+What to See and Do

 You may have heard that the famous English band The Beatles visited the ashram of Maharishi Mahesh Yogi in the 1960s to learn meditation.
-They also wrote around 40 songs there.
+They also wrote about 40 songs there.
 The ashram is located within Rajaji National Park, and it recently re-opened for tourists after three decades.
 Its remaining walls have been decorated with amazing graffiti artwork by artists from around the world under The Beatles Cathedral Gallery community project.
 The entry cost is 150 rupees for Indians and 600 rupees for foreigners.
+Students pay 50 rupees.

+Ayurveda is popular in Rishikesh.
+You'll be able to feast on delicious Ayurvedic, organic, and health food.
+Head to Ayurpak (which also provides homestay accommodations and these jungle cottages), Ramana's Organic Cafe, or Pure Soul Organic Cafe & Kitchen.
+In addition, Nature Care Village is a wonderful organic farm specializing in raw food, yoga, and meditation retreats.
 You can learn about the properties of various medicinal plants and their uses from experts there too.
 (Read reviews of Nature Care Village and book on Tripadvisor).
-If you're keen on getting a professional Ayurvedic treatment, Hemadri Ayurveda Center, Ayurveda Bhawan, and Arora Ayurveda are recommended.
-Vedic Ayurved also gives some of the best Ayurvedic treatments, including massages, in Rishikesh.
+If you're keen on getting a professional Ayurvedic treatment, Hemadri Ayurveda Center is recommended.
+Vedic Ayurved also gives some of the best Ayurvedic massages in Rishikesh.

 Where to Stay